johnehutchinson/johnehutchinson.github.io/_pages/undergraduate.md

 (e.g. diﬀerential equations, diﬀerential geometry, measure theory, numerical analysis, to name a few), as well as to much of theoretical physics, engineering, probability theory and statistics.
 Various interesting applications are included, in particular to fractals and to diﬀerential and integral equations.

+## Various Sets of Notes
+Some of the Notes in the [Graduate](/graduate/) page might be of interest.

+Here are some basic [notes](/files_from_ANU/Analysis%201%20Solutions.pdf) on self-adjoint, unitary and normal matrices.

 ## Last Lecture 2010